nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_pat_care_concerns.md

 ## Coded Resources ##

-The ITK FHIR Outpatient Letter does not currently support coded Patient and Carer Concerns, Expectations and Wishes information.
+The ITK3 FHIR Outpatient Letter does not currently support coded Patient and Carer Concerns, Expectations and Wishes information.